Acacia microcarpa

 Acacia microcarpa, commonly known as manna wattle, is a shrub belonging to the genus Acacia and the subgenus Phyllodineae endemic to south eastern Australia.

 Description

 The glabrous shrub typically grows to a height of 2.5 m and has angled branchlets with insignificant stipules.
 The grey coloured bark on the trunk and main branches is finely fissured.
 The evergreen phyllodes usually have an oblanceolate to oblong-oblanceolate or elliptic-oblanceolate shape and are straight to slightly incurved.
 The smooth phyllodes are 2 to 6 cm in length and have a width of 4 to 10 mm.
 The shrub blooms between August and November.
 The simple inflorescences are composed of spherical flower-heads made up of 14 to 22 bright to mid-golden coloured flowers.
 The linear green or brown seed pods that form after flowering are slightly to prominently curved with a length of around 8 cm and a width of 2 to 5 mm.
-The pods contain dark broen seeds that are 3 to 4 mm in length.
+The pods contain dark brown seeds that are 3 to 4 mm in length.